As we are in the business of telling it like it is, we appreciate blunt truths when we see them.

 This news outlet did a little digging and found a few examples of the music composed by Poston (a.k.a.
 Ducati James).

 No … not in our estimation, but obviously that call wasn’t up to us.
-And we don’t begrudge private firms for hiring and firing lawyers as they please.

 The real story here, from our perspective anyway, is the harsh light Poston’s statement shines on a South Carolina judicial system that is in desperate need of reform … starting with the notoriously corrupt process of allowing the S.C.
 General Assembly to vet and elect judges.